 - South: First floor by stairwell

-- Administration Building – First floor in hallway by Purchasing Office
+- Administration Building – First floor in hallway by Controller’s Office (Room 108)

 - Annex Buildings – Inside West Annex